 Nursing Program Ranked Top 10 in State - John Wood Community College's Licensed Practical Nursing (LPN) program is ranked among the top ten in the state by PracticalNursing.org in 2014 .
 JWCC's four-year National Council Licensure Examination for Practical Nursing (NCLEX-PN) average pass rate of 97.96 percent was the major component used to rank the College's program ninth among the state's 43 community colleges that offer nursing.
 Only two percentage points separated the 1st and 10th ranked programs in Illinois.

-Program Approval – The Illinois Board Of Nursing approved the new Associate Degree of Nursing curriculum in January of 2015.
-The program is approved by the Illinois Department of Financial and Professional Regulation (IDFPR) and by the Illinois Community College Board (ICCB).
-The faculty is proud to say the curriculum reflects evidence-based research and gears the student towards NCLEX success.
+Program Approval – The Illinois Board of Nursing approved the revised Associate Degree of Nursing curriculum January, 2015.
+The faculty are proud to say, the curriculum reflects evidence-based research and gears the student towards NCLEX success.

 RN NCLEX: LPN NCLEX:

 2015 Pass Rate: 90% 2015 Pass Rate: 100%